Fabric Data Engineering: Lakehouse Guide 2026

 What Microsoft Fabric is

-Microsoft Fabric is a SaaS analytics platform that combines six previously separate Azure services into one experience.
-All workloads share the same data lake (OneLake), the same governance layer (Microsoft Purview), and the same billing meter (Fabric Capacity Units).
+Microsoft Fabric is a SaaS analytics platform that combines six Azure services into one seamless experience.
+All workloads utilize the same data lake, OneLake, and the same governance layer, Microsoft Purview.
+They also share the same billing meter, Fabric Capacity Units.

 The six products in one platform: